huteri/huteri.github.io/_posts/2019-09-13-decoder-failed-to-init-exoplayer-in-viewpager.markdown

 ---
 layout: post
-title: "Decoder Failed to Init - Exoplayer in ViewPager"
+title: "Decoder Failed to Init - Exoplayer & ViewPager"
 date: 2019-09-13 13:52:53 +0800
 comments: true
 categories: exoplayer, tips
 ---

-There are number of limitations on how many we can initialize exoplayer in 1 device.
-Initialize more than it should be will cause exoplayer to throw exception that is not easy to debug and break the whole video player in the app.
+There is a limit on how many times we can initialize exoplayer in a single device.
+If we initialize more than it should be, It will cause exoplayer to throw an exception that is not easy to debug and can potentially break the video player in the app.

 <!--more-->

-It's pretty common when we initialize exoplayer in viewpager, depends on where we initialize exoplayer. it can keep creating new instance everytime we swipe or navigate to another screen and come back.

-Exception thrown from emulator as my experiments related with AudioTrack.
+It's pretty common to show video player inside viewpager, sometimes we just want to play video in a list or swipeable view like view pager.
+This process requires us to initialize exoplayer inside child views, which is not a good practice because these views can be initialized multiple times by the operating system.

+In my case, every time I swipe or navigate to another screen, a new instance of exoplayer is created and an exception is thrown at the end.

+Here is a sample of exceptions thrown by exoplayer.
 ```
 playerFailed [0.58, 1]
     com.google.android.exoplayer2.ExoPlaybackException: com.google.android.exoplayer2.audio.AudioSink$InitializationException: AudioTrack init failed: 0, Config(32000, 12, 32000)